Khin-Cartoon/awcpa.github.io/_posts/2018-11-7-blog-philosophy.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/5/5a/Egyptmotionseries.jpg" alt="Image result for animation process"/>

 The image right above is supposed to represent animation.
 Animation is a bunch of images or drawings to create a illusion of movement.If you watch stuff from Disney, you would know what animation is.
-The picture above was the only image I could find that was not copyrighted and close to animation.
+This picture was the only image I could find that was not copyrighted and close to animation.

 # The impact of Animation